nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 ---

-## Step 6a: Approve the Package
+## Step 6a: Approve the Package Revision

-If the package looks good, approve it to publish:
+If the package revision looks good, approve it to publish:

 ```bash
 porchctl rpkg approve porch-test.my-first-package.v1 --namespace default